Ever wonder “why am I craving for sweets?”.

 Craving sweets is not a sign of diabetes or anything else other than the 4 reasons listed above.

 While diabetes is related to your blood sugar levels, sugar cravings are not a sign of diabetes.
-For more information on the relationship between diabetes and sugar read here.

 Now let’s briefly explore how to start going about the process to end these powerful cravings for sweet foods.